YourSwimLog.com

 Intex Solar Heater Mat for Above Ground Swim Pool

-Intex is one of the leading builders of above-ground swimming pools, so it would make sense that they also produce heaters for backyard pools.
+Intex’s above-ground swim pools are fully legit, so it would make sense that they also produce heaters for backyard pools.

 Designed specifically to work with Intex filter pumps, the solar mat is an efficient and cheap way to keep your pool running at a comfortable temperature.